 I’m a Futurist and a Humanist.
 I share foresights and practical wisdoms with my audience and my clients, and focus on actionable observations on the next 7-10 years in science and technology, business and commerce, society and culture.

-I can address a wide range of industries and sectors such as Technology, Artificial Intelligence (across all industries), Healthcare and Pharma, Banking and Insurance, Policy and Government, Learning and Education, Human Resources, Travel and Tourism, Transportation and Mobility.
-My 2019 core topics are listed below, while my other topics are here.
-Topics and examples are usually customised for each engagement and for each specific occasion.
+I can address a wide range of industries and sectors such as Technology, Artificial Intelligence (across all industries), Healthcare and Pharma, Banking and Insurance, Policy and Government, Work / Jobs, Learning and Education, Human Resources, Travel and Tourism, Transportation and Mobility.
+My 2020 core topics are listed below, while my other topics are here.
+Topics and examples are always customised for each engagement and for each specific occasion – just ask me if you need to discuss other topics!

 Immersion, engagement and lasting impact is very important to me, therefore I employ my own creative team that is supporting my work with custom-made animations, graphics and video.
 Yet while I enjoy doing large events with big stages, I am equally happy to speak at smaller and more intimate events, with or without visuals.
 And if you are interested in booking 2 speakers as a package, debating with each other, please have a look at my new team / duo-engagements.
 Contact us anytime to discuss your specific needs!